romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 User.join(Message, 'userId', 'id')
   .select(
-    'name', // name is User column, table name may be omitted 'message.text', // text is Message column, table name is required )
+    'name', // name is User column, table name may be omitted 'message.text', // text is the Message column, and the table name is required )

 // Table names can be provided for clarity: